ansys/pyedb/doc/source/User_guide/Padstacks/create_padsatck_instance.rst

 Create pad-stack instance
 =========================
-This section describes how create padsatck instance.
+This section describes how to create a padstack instance.

 .. autosummary::
    :toctree: _autosummary